All Facts about IQ 194

 2.5 Communication

 The capacity to present information in a way that others can comprehend is referred to as communication.
 While working on projects with customers, coworkers, and other professionals, forensic engineers must apply communication skills.
-Not only having IQ 194, these people also need to be able to convey technical specifics of their ideas properly so that everyone engaged in executing them can do so efficiently.
+Beyond possessing an IQ of 194, these individuals need to effectively articulate the technical specifics of their ideas.
+This ensures that everyone involved in the implementation thoroughly understands and can execute them effectively.